associativetrails/docknroll/README.md

 - Starts Docker Desktop (and waits for it)
 - Opens the Docker Dashboard
 - Spins up your dev containers with `docker-compose`
-- Launches your project in your chose browser, as along with web-base documentation (with multiple tabs, if you want)
+- Launches your project in your chosen browser, along with useful web-based documentation and reference materials (with multiple tabs, if you want)
-- Opens Terminal windows sized and positioned for your workflow
+- Opens Terminal windows sized and colour-coded for your workflow
 - Mounts network drives or opens code editors, if configured

 All with **one double-click** or Automator trigger.